Lenalidomide (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how lenalidomide works.
-Tell your doctor if you are using digoxin or a blood thinner (such as warfarin).
-Tell your doctor if you are also using darbepoetin alfa, epoetin alfa, or any medicine that contains estrogen.
+Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine: